Ellen, Countess of Castle Howel: Style

 Ellen has been identified as an early example of free indirect speech and written Welsh dialect.
 Throughout the novel, Ellen's maidservant Winifred Griffiths expresses her opinions in a Welsh-English eye dialect.
-According to the literary scholar Starling Rose, the Welsh dialect characterizes Winifred as "Bennet's idea of a working Welsh woman", and also marks some of the moments where free indirect speech allows Winifred's perspective to be expressed in the third-person narration.
+According to the literary scholar Starlina Rose, the Welsh dialect characterizes Winifred as "Bennet's idea of a working Welsh woman", and also marks some of the moments where free indirect speech allows Winifred's perspective to be expressed in the third-person narration.
 For example, in the sentence "Winifred hoped Mister Cordon would call a coach, for no chenteele people falked" (vol. IV, p.
 188), the character's accent is expressed through the spelling of "genteel" and "walked", but the sentence is not direct dialogue.
 Previously, the earliest English novel with Welsh-English dialect was thought to be The Adventures and Vagaries of Twm Shon Catti (1828) by Thomas Jeffery Llewelyn Prichard; Bennett's Ellen pre-dates this novel by thirty-four years.
 Bennett's use of free indirect speech also pre-dates the works of Jane Austen, who is often associated with mastering the technique in the 1810s.